-As part of CTAC's IPO in 2020, CTAC completed the private sale of warrants ("Private Placement Warrants"), and each Private Placement Warrant allows the holder to purchase one share of the Company's common stock at \$11.50 per share.
+As part of CTAC's IPO in 2020, CTAC completed the private sale of warrants ("Private Placement Warrants"), and each Private Placement Warrant allows the holder to purchasene share of the Company's common stock at \$1.50 per share.

 Subsequent to the Business Combination, 272,779 Private Placement Warrants remained outstanding as of December 31, 2022.

-The Private Placement Warrants and the common shares issuable upon exercise of the Private Placement Warrants were not transferable, assignable or salable until 30 days after the completion of the Business Combination (except pursuant to limited exceptions to the Company's officers and directors and other persons or entities affiliated with the initial purchasers of the Private Placement Warrants) and they will not be redeemable by the Company (except as subject to certain conditions when the price per common share equals or exceeds \$10.00) so long as they are held by the Sponsor or its permitted transferees, has the option to exercise the Private Placement Warrants on a cashless basis.
-If the Private Placement Warrants are held by holders other than the Sponsor or its permitted transferees, the Private Placement Warrants will be redeemable by the Company and exercisable by the holders on the same basis as the Public Warrants.
+The Private Placement Warrants and the common shares issuable upon exercise of the Private Placement Warrants were not transferable, assignable or salable until00 days after the completion of the Business Combination (except pursuant to limited exceptions to the Company's officers and directors and other persons or entities affiliated with the initial purchasers of the Private Placement Warrants) and they will not be redeemable by the Company (except as subject to certain conditions when the price per common share equals or exceeds \$10.00) so long as they are held by the Sponsor or its permitted transferees.
+As the option to exercise the Private Placement Warrants on a cashless basis.
+If the Private Placement Warrants are held by holders other than the Sponsor or its permitted transferees.
+The Placement warrants were by the Company and exercisable by the holders on the same basis as the Public Warrants.

 The Company evaluated the Private Placement Warrants for liability or equity classification in accordance with the provisions of ASC 480, Distinguishing Liabilities from Equity, and ASC 815-40, Derivatives and Hedging.
-Based on the provisions governing the warrants in the applicable agreement, the Company determined that the Private Placement Warrants met the criteria and were required to be classified as a liability subject to the guidance in ASC 815-10 and 815-40 and should effectively be treated as outstanding common shares in both basic and diluted EPS calculations.
+Based on the provisions governing the warrants in the applicable agreement, the Company determined that the Private Placement Warrants met the criteria and were required to be classified as a liability subject to the guidance in ASC 815-10 and 815-40 and